Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Optimality Bounds for Different Uncertainty Sets

 for some $j\leq\numu$. \end{lemma}

-\paragraph{Hypersphere Uncertainty:} We first use Lemma \ref{lem:rotational_invariate_worst_case} to find a new dominating set for hypersphere uncertainty.
-By doing so, we find a new approximation bound that improves the bound of $\sqrt[4]{\numu}$ provided in \citet{BenTal2020} by a factor of $\sqrt{\frac{\sqrt{m}+1}{2\sqrt{m}}}$, which for large $\numu$ converges towards $\frac{1}{\sqrt{2}}$.
+\textbf{Hypersphere Uncertainty:} We first use Lemma \ref{lem:rotational_invariate_worst_case} to find a new dominating set for hypersphere uncertainty.
+By doing so, we find a new approximation bound that improves the bound of $\sqrt[4]{\numu}$ provided in Ben-Tal et al. \cite{BenTal2020} by a factor of $\sqrt{\frac{\sqrt{m}+1}{2\sqrt{m}}}$, which for large $\numu$ converges towards $\frac{1}{\sqrt{2}}$.
 While this improvement is irrelevant for the asymptotic complexity of the problem, the new formulation of $\hat{\U}$ does make a difference in practice.
-In Figure \ref{fig:hypersphere_comparison} we illustrate the improvement of our dominating set $\hat{\U}$ over the dominating set $\hat{\U}_{\text{BT}}$ proposed in \citet{BenTal2020} for hypershere uncertainty sets in two and three uncertainty dimensions.
+In Figure \ref{fig:hypersphere_comparison} we illustrate the improvement of our dominating set $\hat{\U}$ over the dominating set $\hat{\U}_{\text{BT}}$ proposed in Ben-Tal et al. \cite{BenTal2020} for hypersphere uncertainty sets in two and three uncertainty dimensions.
 Note, that our sets $\hat{\U}$ are fully contained in the sets $\hat{\U}_{\text{BT}}$, and all extreme points of $\hat{\U}_{\text{BT}}$ are located outside of $\hat{\U}$.
+This implies $Z_{AR}(\hat{\U})\leq Z_{AR}(\hat{\U}_{\text{BT}})$ for hypersphere uncertainty.
+The formal proof follows from straightforward convex containment and is left for brevity.

 \begin{proposition}[Hypersphere] Consider the hypersphere uncertainty set $\U=\left\{\uvec\in\mathbb{R}_+^{\numu} \middle\vert \sqnorm{\uvec}\leq 1\right\}$.
-Then a solution for $Z_{AR}(\hat{\U})$ where $\hat{U}$ is constructed using Criterion (\ref{eq:rot_inv_validity_criterion}) with
+Then a solution for $Z_{AR}(\hat{\U})$ where $\hat{\U}$ is constructed using Criterion (\ref{eq:rot_inv_validity_criterion}) with